-Cary Senior Living is sponsored by HODC and will be a new-construction, 62-unit, multistory building intended for seniors age 62 and older.
-All units will be restricted to households at or below 60% of the Area Median Income (AMI).
-The intended unit mix will include one- and two-bedrooms.
-Project amenities will include a fitness room, library/game room, common laundry rooms, and an on-site property management office.
-Additional unit amenities will include a dishwasher and microwave.
+Cary Senior Living is sponsored by HODC.
+The new-construction, 62-unit, multistory building intended for seniors age 62 and older opened in December of 2019.
+All units are restricted to households at or below 60% of the Area Median Income (AMI).
+The unit mix includes one- and two-bedrooms.
+Project amenities include a fitness room, library/game room, common laundry rooms, and an on-site property management office.
+Additional unit amenities include a dishwasher and microwave.
 Local neighborhood amenities include full-service grocery and pharmacy, access to the McHenry County park system, and restaurants.

 Heart's Place is a new construction apartment building at 120 E. Boeger Drive in Arlington Heights.
 Designed as a small permanent supportive housing development, Heart's Place is an 18-unit apartment building targeted towards people living with disabilities who need access to supportive services.
 The unit mix includes 1 & 2 bedroom apartments of various sizes targeted to different referral lists, all qualified as supportive households.
 On the first floor there is a mix of ancillary residential spaces that include offices, laundry and a community room.
 Outside there is a gazebo, ample parking and attractive landscaping.